Current vacancies

+We employ hundreds of Territorians in technical, professional, and customer service roles, and there are regular opportunities to join the Power and Water team.
 We're a government-owned corporation, offering the benefits and protections of the NT Public Service, along with the chance to be part of the team that keeps the lights on and water running for Territorians every day.

-Current vacancies at Power and Water
+Current Power and Water vacancies

-Vacancy Number: 042193
+Vacancy Number: 013587

 Vacancy Types: Ongoing (Permanent) - Full Time